hstreamdb/docs/docs/en/guides/sql.md

 ## Step 4: Get results from views

-Now let's find out what is in our view again:
+Now let's find out what is in our view:

 ```
 > SELECT * FROM result;